-STRUCTURE - A static construction of building materials set upon or affixed to the ground or set upon or affixed to another structure, such as a building, dam, display stand, gasoline pump, installed mobile home or trailer, reviewing stand, shed, shelter, sign, stadium, storage bin, tennis court, driveway, parking area, hot tub, fence or wall.
+STRUCTURE - A static construction of building materials set upon or affixed to the ground, including but not limited to a building, dam, display stand, gasoline pump, installed mobile home or trailer, reviewing stand, shed, shelter, sign, stadium, storage bin, tennis court, driveway, parking area, hot tub, fence or wall, bridge, and including structures enclosed by scree, fabric or other temporary materials.
+[Amended 2-5-2015 by L.L.
+No. 2-2015]